pernilleaaby/domain_embeddings/README.md

-# Domain adopted word embeddings from BERT
+# Domain-adopted word embeddings from BERT

 Create a subset of word embeddings from pdf-file/ txt-file text with BERT.